LaborCoinCreator/LaborCoin/docs/redpaper.md

 ## The Bigger Picture

 This is also a tool that can scale to support a nationwide strike.
 Eventually, the working class could organize a general strike behind a unifying demand that ends the system of economic exploitation.
 LaborCoin is a means to that end.
-For a nationwide strike to change the system, we must have a unifying goal that a majority can agree on.
+This system could potentially distirubte billions of dollars, but for a nationwide strike to change the system, we must have a unifying goal that a majority can agree on.
 Then, a general strike will bring everyone to the table.
-Using these new tools, we can communicate the demands of the working class, coordinate responses, and make efforts to improve material conditions at scale.
+We must decide this for ourselves, but with these new tools we can communicate the demands of the working class, coordinate responses, and make efforts to improve material conditions at scale.

 ---